 Across the entire modeled area, a small number of ambient receptors showed incremental concentrations that exceeded either or both PM10 CAAQS thresholds (i.e., that exhibited significant PM10 ambient concentration impacts), particularly for the annual standard.
-For the PM10 annual CAAQS, the Kearny, El Cajon, and Escondido modeling subdomains all showed exceedances in at least 1 year, with incremental concentrations up to $4 \mu g/m^3$ in Escondido in 2050, which is compared to a threshold of 0 (the monitored DV was equal to the standard, such that any incremental concentration above 0 would trigger an exceedance in this case).
-For the PM10 24-hour CAAQS, all exceedances occurred in the Chula Vista modeling subdomain, where the maximum exceedance was at most a factor of 2 above the threshold.
-At many other ambient receptors, the modeled incremental concentrations were above 0, up to a value of $15 \mu g/m^3$, meaning the Plan was causing higher concentrations that concentrations in these increments did not exceed the thresholds.
+For the PM10 annual CAAQS, the Kearny, El Cajon, and Escondido, and Oceanside modeling subdomains all showed exceedances in at least 1 year, with incremental concentrations up to 4 μ g/m3 in Escondido in 2050, which is compared to a threshold of 0 (the monitored DV was equal to the standard, such that any incremental concentration above 0 would trigger an exceedance in this case).
+For the PM10 24-hour CAAQS, all exceedances occurred in the Chula Vista modeling subdomain, where the maximum exceedance was at most a factor of 1.52 above the threshold.
+At many other ambient receptors, the modeled incremental concentrations were above 0, up to a value of 154 μ g/m3, meaning the proposed AmendmentPlan was causing higher concentrations than the 2016 baseline conditions, but those increments did not exceed the thresholds.
 No locations in the entire modeling domain showed an increase in PM10 above the NAAQS level.